-This is exactly the definitive appearance of a client admitted in Intensive Care, and the most undeniable thing is, this client is admitted in here because at any moment of the day, at any sudden and random time, this client may undergo cardiopulmonary arrest, respiratory arrest, or may have another fatal aberration that endangers his very life.
+This is precisely the final appearance of a client admitted in Intensive Care.
+The most certain thing is, this client is admitted in here because at any moment of the day, at any sudden and random time, this client may undergo cardiopulmonary arrest, respiratory arrest, or may have another fatal aberration that endangers his very life.

-It is one of the areas I dreaded at first, because of the highly toxic environment, and the difficult technicalities of the job there.
+It is one of the areas I dreaded at first, because of the highly toxic environment, and the problematic technicalities of the job there.
 I was a ward nurse, and then I was given a chance to be exposed to the ICU for a temporary period.
-I have to admit it, chills made their way down my spine because I was scared.
+I have to admit it; chills made their way down my spine because I was scared.

-I am not yet fully-trained in ACLS and Basic ECG and I am to be exposed there.
+I am not yet fully-trained in ACLS and Basic ECG, and I am to be exposed there.
 I had no choice.
-I could not tell my boss “Ma’am, I do not like it there.
+I could not tell my boss, “Ma’am, I do not like it there.
 I think I am not yet ready”.
-I am a nurse and I am licensed, and I must be flexible.
+I am a nurse, and I am licensed, and I must be flexible.
 I have dreaded every day that passed by since that assignment.
-I am realizing that with each day that passes, I am getting nearer and nearer to working in the area I am so scared of.
+I realize that with each day that passes, I am getting nearer and nearer to working in the area I am so scared of.

 December came, and I was finally transferred to the area.
 Everything is so different from the ward, the contraptions, and the monitors.
 I am like learning again.
 I am so thankful that my seniors were very helpful.
 They taught me everything they know.
 They oriented me on ACLS, basic ECG, monitors, and the use of every contraption in there.

-The area is completely different from the set-up I am used to at the ward.
-Since that day, I have realized why the ICU was termed a “Special Area”.
+The area is entirely different from the set-up I am used to at the ward.
+Since that day, I have realized why the ICU was termed a “Special Area.”
 It takes serious knowledge, skill, efficiency, speed, and common sense to be an ICU nurse.
-Days passed and I eventually got used to the ICU setup, and then one day, it hit me: I love this area.
-This is the area I would love to work and specialize as a nurse.
-I want to permanently become and Intensive Care Unit Nurse.
+Days passed and I eventually got used to the ICU set-up, and then one day, it hit me: I love this area.
+This is the area I would like to work and specialize as a nurse.
+I want to become an Intensive Care Unit Nurse, permanently.

-Often, people who undergo a stroke get admitted to the ICU immediately to control further increases in ICP, reverse the pathology, monitor the patient, and more often than not, immediately transfer to the OR for surgery once a craniotomy is required based on the magnitude of the situation.
+Often, people who undergo a stroke get admitted to the ICU immediately to control further increases in ICP, reverse the pathology, monitor the patient, and, more often than not, directly transfer to the OR for surgery once a craniotomy is required based on the magnitude of the situation.
 Stroke patients that